Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Introduction

 Recent breakthroughs in modeling non-tabular data like text and images have been driven by first training a deep neural network to learn from unlabeled data (unsupervised pretraining, or pretraining) \citep{devlin2018bert, chen2020simple}, followed by supervised training (finetuning).
 Models that are pretrained in this way can perform significantly better than models that were only trained on existing labeled data.
 This remarkable success stems from three factors: (1) limited access to labeled data, (2) large, available sources of unlabeled text and image data, and (3) pretraining methods that can exploit unlabeled data.

 A natural question is whether deep models can similarly use unsupervised pretraining to outperform GBDTs on the tabular LTR problem.
 To this end, many papers have studied unsupervised pretraining techniques---both using deep learning and GBDTs---for tabular data \cite{yoon2020vime, ucar2021subtab, bahri2021scarf, verma2021towards, majmundar2022met, duh2008learning, pseudo2013simple}.
 However, none of these methods have shown convincingly that deep learning (with or without unsupervised pretraining) consistently outperforms GBDTs (semi-supervised or supervised); at best, deep methods appear to achieve roughly the same performance as GBDTs \citep{jeffares2023tangos, rubachev2022revisiting, gorishniy2021revisiting, shwartz2022tabular, grinsztajn2022tree}.
 Furthermore, recent work showed that GBDTs are significantly more robust against outliers in the dataset than deep learning models \cite{mcelfresh2023neural}.
 We note that most of these works study idealized problem settings which may fail to capture complexities of real-world scenarios such as label scarcity and noisy data.
-We hypothesize that pretrained deep models can beat GBDTs in settings that more accurately reflect real-world challenges.
+Prior work in other domains show that pretrained deep models can outperform purely supervised models \cite{chen2020simple} and former models are more robust to noise \cite{hendrycks2019using}.
+Therefore, we hypothesize that pretrained deep models can outperform GBDTs in tabular settings that more accurately reflect real-world challenges.

 Through extensive empirical evaluation, we confirm this hypothesis and show that deep models which use unsupervised pretraining consistently outperform GBDTs---sometimes by a large margin---\textbf{when labels are scarce}.
 By scarce, we mean that only a small number of query groups contain labels.
 This setting is more standard in most real-world deployments of LTR, rather than the idealized settings studied in prior work.
 For instance, scarcity can arise when organizations: (a) crowdsource labels for a limited number of query groups due to cost constraints, and/or (b) use rare user feedback (e.g., clicks, purchases) as implicit labels.
 Our experiments consider both sources of scarcity.
 They are run on the three standard public datasets in the ranking literature: MSLRWEB30K \citep{mslr}, Yahoo \citep{chapelle2011yahoo}, Istella\_S \citep{lucchese2016post}, as well as an industry-scale proprietary ranking dataset.